 Added on 9 Apr 2026 · Ronan Farrow and Andrew Marantz · The New Yorker · Law & Policy

 An extremely critical profile of OpenAI's CEO Sam Altman, one which prompted many tech magazines to mention that he can't even code, allegedly, but does seem to understand machine structures better than I (for example) do.
 If we believe Farrow and Marantz, this CEO does sound evil, though.
 I hate armchair diagnoses, so I won't be listening to anyone who says Altman is a sociopath.
 The "Sam first" thing sounds creepy, as does the apparently real belief that AGI could both exist and be tamed.
 Farrow and Marantz paint an image of him as avoiding responsibilities and shirking safety necessities .
+Archived.

 🏛︎ Indianapolis councilman says shots fired at home and no 'data centers' note left at door